movix01/movix01/README.md

-<h3 align="center">Hi, I'm Michael, currently studying IT at the University of Gdańsk.
+<h3 align="center">Hi, I'm Michał, currently studying IT at the University of Gdańsk.

 <div align="center">
  I am an unfulfilled artist so coding is the only thing that allows me to creatively fulfill myself.
 Also it is fun :D